open-quantum-safe/oqs-provider/README.md

 By default, these scripts always build and test against the current OpenSSL `master` branch.

-These scripts can be configured by setting various environment variables as documented in the scripts.
+These scripts can be [configured by setting various variables](CONFIGURE.md#convenience-build-script-options).
-For information the following environment settings may be of most interest:

-- OPENSSL_INSTALL: Directory of an existing, non-standard OpenSSL binary distribution
-- OPENSSL_BRANCH: Tag of a specific OpenSSL release to be built and used in testing

-The full documentation for the options to these scripts is available [here](CONFIGURE.md#convenience-build-script-options).

 Building and testing
 --------------------